rebelosa/feature-importance-neural-networks/README.md

 #### Variance-based Feature Importance of Artificial Neural Networks

 This repository exposes the feature importance callback as a small Python package named `variance_importance`.
+It will automatically track the first layer that contains trainable weights so you can use it with models that start with an `InputLayer` or other preprocessing layers.

 ```python
 from variance_importance import VarianceImportanceCallback